ftlabs/fruitmachine/docs/view-template-markup.md

 # Markup

-When FruitMachine templates your View modules it passes some important data, on top of any data that you have explicitly declared yourself.
-This data contains any child View markup, and it's up to you to put it n the right place.
+When FruitMachine renders your View modules by calling the template function, it passes some important data, in addition to any that you have explicitly declared yourself.
+This data includes the rendered markup from each of the View's child Views.
+It's up to your template function to put it in the right place.

 It gives you the following data:

 - An array of child modules in the form of `children`.
 - A variable for each child View in the form of the child's `id`.

-This gives you the ability to print child html eactly where you want it, or to loop and print all children of the current View.
+This gives you the ability to print child HTML eactly where you want it, or to loop and print all children of the current View.
 If you don't print a module's child View's into the markup then they will not appear in your final view.

 ### Place child modules by `id`